Endpoint Symmetries of Helicity Amplitudes: Endpoint symmetries of helicity amplitudes

-The goal of this section is to generalize \eqref{eq:geometry} to the case when the condition \eqref{eq:cond} is not met.
-In order to do so it us useful to define $\Omega$: the number of open polarization indices of $\al,\be,\ga$ after maximal contractions.
+The goal of this section is to generalise \eqref{eq:geometry} to the case when the condition \eqref{eq:cond} is not met.
+In order to do so it us useful to define $\Omega$: the number of open polarisation indices of $\al,\be,\ga$ after maximal contractions.
 Formally it may be written as:

-with $p \equiv \min\{ |J_A- |J_B-J_C)| ,|J_A - (J_B+J_C)| \}$.
+with $p \equiv \min\{ |J_A- |J_B-J_C|| ,|J_A - (J_B+J_C)| \}$.
 For example if $(J_A;J_B,J_C) = (4;1,1)$ then $\Omega =2$.
-If $\Omega > 0$ then necessarily all the open indices are in one polarization tensor, say $\al_{\mu_1 ..\mu_\Omega}$, as otherwise one would just contract the indices of different polarization tensors.
-Furthermore, the indices of $\al_{\mu_1 ..\mu_\Omega}$ cannot be contracted any further by the LCT since the polarization tensors are totaly symmetric in the indices, and neither with the metric since they are traceless \eqref{eq:traceless}.
-The open polarization indices of $\al$ have to be contracted by the momenta $\pB$ which differs linearly from $\pz$ in $\pA$.
-Therefore the asymptotic behavour is given by
+If $\Omega > 0$ then necessarily all the open indices are in one polarisation tensor, say $\al_{\mu_1 ..\mu_\Omega}$, as otherwise one would just contract the indices of different polarisation tensors.
+Furthermore, the indices of $\al_{\mu_1 ..\mu_\Omega}$ cannot be contracted any further by the LCT since the polarisation tensors are totally symmetric in the indices, and neither with the metric since they are traceless \eqref{eq:traceless}.
+The open polarisation indices of $\al$ have to be contracted by the momenta $\pB$ which differs linearly from $\pz$ in $\pA$.
+Therefore the asymptotic behaviour is given by

-where the dots stand for higher power corrections.
+where the dots stand for higher order corrections in $v$.
 Eq.~\eqref{eq:geometry} corresponds to $\Omega = 0$.
 For $\Omega > 0$ one can get $\Hm{\Omega}_{\la_B \la_C}$ as follows.
 Let $J_A > J_{B,C}$ be the largest of all three spins.
 It is useful to think of a fourth fictitious particle, sometimes called spurion in other contexts, of spin $\Omega$ with helicity $0$.
 And then consider the following two Kronecker products:

 which in turn can be combined into a singlet.
-Above the dots stands for other representations that are not of interest for our purposes.
+Above the dots stands for other representations that are not of interest here.
 We get

 where we have used $\la_A = \la_B + \bar \la_C$ for compact notation.
 We note that the formula for $\Omega > 0$ reduces to $\Omega =0$ since $C^{J_AJ_A0}_{ \la_A \la_A 0} = 1$.
 The relation to the Wigner-Eckart theorem is discussed in section \ref{sec:WE} and constitutes an effective proof of the formulae as opposed to the pedestrian analysis given here.
 In particular it also constitutes the proof for when there are fermions in the decay.